 (In addition, Utah 6.85% sales tax is applicable to $1,250 of the total charge.)

 Join us for a fabulous 8 night tour of Southwest, Utah from September 7 – 15 or September 20 – 28, 2019.
 We will visit Bryce Canyon National Park with its colorful hoodoo rock formations and Zion National Park with its tall red rocks, waterfalls and unique hikes.
-In addition to these two National Parks, we will also visit the impressive Cedar Breaks National Monument.
+In addition to these two National Parks, we will also visit the impressive Cedar Breaks National Monument and Snow Canyon State Park.
 Take in the majesty of these Parks.
 Expect amazing riding, plus the opportunity to hike, take a mule ride, take a guided ranger-led tour or just relax and enjoy the scenery.

 Our tour begins and ends in the city of St. George, Utah.
 St. George is a 1.5 hour drive from Las Vegas.
 You can fly directly into St. George or fly into Las Vegas and either rent a car or take the St. George shuttle.

 |We will meet at 10am in St. George.
 We will then take a shuttle to Brian Head, about two hours north of St. George, stopping at the Cedar Breaks National Monument along the way for lunch and a hike.
 Brian Head is a ski resort town that is at an elevation of 9800 feet.
 (St. George is at an elevation of 2860 feet.)
 You can do the math… There are a lot of downhills on this tour!
 You can assemble your bike in St. George before the tour, or at the Lodge in Brian Head.
 There is no official ride today but you can ride around town if you want to test your bike out.
 You can also relax and enjoy the hotel’s amenities including a pool and jacuzzi.
 We will enjoy a group dinner at the hotel.|